““I see nobody on the road,” said Alice.

 - What should be here and isn’t?
 What did I expect to find here and do not see?

-- Is there sufficient space to move and do things?
+- Is there sufficient space to move and do this?
 Sufficient intervals to allow coexistence of differences?
 Sufficient pause to think?

-- What is pressing to do and what is urgent to abstain from?
-Is the priority to act or to wait?
+- Beyond things pressing to do, what is urgent to abstain from?
+The priority is to act or to wait?

-- This being what is conspicuously allowed and this, what is forbidden here; what is then not forbidden, omitted, and what is implicitly allowed?
+- This being what is conspicuously allowed and recommended and this, what is forbidden here; what is then not forbidden, omitted from instructions or implicitly allowed?
+What escapes attention?
 Where are the loopholes for possible action?

-- This being remembered what was significantly forgotten?
-What escapes attention?
+- This being usually remembered what was curiously forgotten?
 What is ignored and in denial?